Niterux/TF2MicSpamAssistanceScript/README.md

 - I have used Mp3tag to set artist and title metadata

+- I recommend using VLC's built in filters to apply range compression to the audio, low audio volumes sound very bad with Steam's voice

 ### Binds
-- echo VLCPAUSE
+- VLCPAUSE
-- echo VLCNEXT
+- VLCNEXT
-- echo VLCPLAY
+- VLCPLAY
-- echo VLCINFO
+- VLCINFO